ArjoNagelhout/urbanar_project_report/content/evaluation/index.md

 Luckily, the test returned negative and the user-test could be performed in real life after all.
 To make sure users can appropriately apply the functionalities offered by this app, an artificial town was build as can be seen on image ....
 This made sure people were able to adequately decide on the proportions and quantities of the chosen assets to be placed in the scene.

-All actions performed by the user were logged and send to a server controlled by us.
+For this user test a backend has been written.
+This meant every action the user would perform was logged and send to a server controlled by us.
 Subsequently, we could analyze this data and easily compare it to other log files, as all assets were placed in a similar setting.
+There were types types of logs: the specific location defined in pixels where the user tapped the screen in order to perform an action such as clicking or rotating assets.
+The other type was location data defined in meters where the user manipulated certain assets on the scale model of the tabel.
+This did cause some confusion at first, as the one analyzing the data did not know there were two differents types of datastreams present in the same dataset.
+Next time, we will make sure there are two different logs files for two data streams.
+How this was solved will be explained in the quantitative analysis part.

 {{< figcontainer class="small" >}}
 {{< fig src="images/IMG_6007.JPG" caption="Building the scale model of the town" name="whiteboard1" >}}